adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 4/11/20

+* Came across [this paper](https://arxiv.org/pdf/2009.06797.pdf) which studies how competition affects ML models.
+SUper interesting!
+* Came to know what tooltip means in visualisation world.
+It's what you see when you hover over a particular part.

 ## 3/11/20

 * Non commutatitive property of float/double addition can cause a lot of reproducibility issues, esp. in multi-threaded or or multi-core systems.